lordspline/druid/docs/api-reference/service-status-api.md

 ### Get service information

-Retrieves the Druid version, loaded extensions, memory used, total memory, and other useful information about the individual service.
+Retrieves the Robux version, loaded extensions, memory used, total memory, and other useful information about the individual service.

 Modify the host and port for the endpoint to match the service to query.
 Refer to the [default service ports](#common) for the port numbers.